Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 2. Caffe d’Orzo

-Caffe d’Orzo is also called Orzo.
-Orzo is a caffeine-free drink that originated in Italy as an alternative to coffee.
+Caffe d’Orzo, also known as Orzo, is a caffeine-free drink that originated in Italy as an alternative to coffee.

 Additionally, it has a lighter taste with notes of dark chocolate because of the roasted barley.
 Furthermore, it needs an espresso machine or a specialized pot called orziera.